Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 <br>

-Generally, it is a good idea to update our Mac's software to the latest version by going to System Preferences > Software Update.
+Generally, it's a good idea to update our Mac's software to the latest version by going to System Preferences > Software Update.

 ### !end-callout